 - Valid ENG1 or medical certificate that includes eyesight/colour blind test

-- Logged 50 days onboard a yacht at sea as an active crew member on watch.
+- Logged 50 days onboard a yacht at sea as an active crew member on the watch.

 - Logged 3,000 miles + in a yacht while cruising at sea (power or sail).
 This must be on genuine cruises or passages, not short day trips.
 The candidate must have a considerable amount of actual vessel handling time.

 - Thirty hours on watch at night underway as an active member of a yacht’s crew.